darrenjhall4/getting-giphy-in-a-jiffy/README.md

-# getting-giphy-in-a-jiffy
+# git-giftastic
-Giphy app accessing the Giphy API
+My app uses ajax calls to the Giphy API and returns gifs with the user's selected instrument.